Skip to main content

 Edibles

-How to Make an Apple Bowl in 60 Seconds
+How To Make an Apple Bowl?
+The Best 60 Seconds of Your Life

 If you are a passionate consumer of cannabis (or stoner, to be more direct), hitting a joint, rolling a blunt or just hitting your pipe sounds like a dream after coming home from a less-than-good day.
 Until…you find that your pipe is lost, at a friend’s house, or worst of all, broken.
 But stay calm, as long as you have virtually anything with volume in your house, you can smoke weed?